Computer Support Technician

 Essential Performance Responsibilities

-- Installs and maintain computer operating systems, application software, and related computer equipment.
+- Installs and maintains computer operating systems, application software and all related computer equipment.

 - Inspects computer and network equipment requiring specialized computer repair and troubleshooting for the purpose of identifying and verifying repair needs.

 - Assesses malfunctions of hardware for the purpose of determining appropriate actions to maintain computer and network operations.

 - Provides technical support to users of hardware and software.

 - Maintains the school based computer labs in good working order.

 - Trains selected individuals for the purpose of ensuring their ability to use computer systems and new or existing software.